Establish professional standards for fire service personnel, and curriculum requirements for the certification of training programs.

 |A1: Core Service - Provide relevant standards adoption through review process.|

-Target #1: Adopt and/or develop one additional training standards annually for use in Alaska
+Target #1: Adopt and/or develop one additional training standard annually for use in Alaska

 Number of Adopted Training Standards

-Analysis of results and challenges: The Council did not adopt any new training standards during FY2018, thus the target goal was not met.
+Analysis of results and challenges: The Council did not adopt any new training standards during FY2020.
 Although the adoption of new standards is a high priority, the Council is focused on the review of fire standards for appropriateness in the Alaska certification process.
-National and locally developed standards are the basis for each level of certification and are revised every five years.
+National and locally developed standards are the basis for each level of certification and are revised every three to five years.
 A single standard can contain multiple levels of certification.

 The number of previously adopted new standards increased service support for maintaining existing standards, and the Council has fewer targets for future adoption of new standards.
 The target datum shows that the Council capacity to adopt two standards annually decreased and this target was reduced to one in FY2016.
-In FY2018 this target was not met because the Council did not identify additional standards that it could implement for professional qualifications in Alaska.
+The revised standards have yet to be reviewed by the Council.
+In FY2020 this target was not met because the Council did not identify additional standards that it could implement for professional qualifications in Alaska.

 |A2: Core Service - Ensure that existing standards are updated to latest revisions.|